June 23, 2022

 At The International Kitchen we love the Carnevale (Carnival) season, and one of our favorite parts of Carnevale in Italy are the special pastries that appear this time of year in every pasticceria.
-Stroll through the streets of any city or town and you’ll find in the pastry shop windows wonderful confections for this Mardi Gras season.
+Stroll through the streets of any city or town and you’ll find the pastry shop windows full of wonderful confections for Mardi Gras season.

 One of the traditions in my family is to make “frappe” with my two sons.
 These are thin strips of dough fried and dusted with confectioner’s sugar.
-Super easy, super tasty, and something we do only for Martedì Grasso (Mardi Gras).
+Super easy, super tasty, and something we do only for martedì grasso (Mardi Gras, or “fat Tuesday”).
+These are also called by other names – cenci, chiacchiere, cioffe – depending on where in Italy you find them.

 Prep time: 30 minutes